jamwalshah/surya_pg_dbda/module_5_BigDataTechnologies/BigDataTechnologies_Notes Surya/Day 15 - BigDataTechnologies.md

 ## Data Flow in Spark

 - This essentially refers to the end-to-end lifecycle of data in Apache Spark, or the inbound-processing-outbound data flow in Spark's architecture
-- It is critical to understand the performance, scalability, and system integration
+- Understanding this data flow is critical to improving Spark application's  performance, scalability, and integration with external systems
 - Below steps broadly outline the life cycle of data in Spark architecture
   1. Data Ingestion
   2. Planning